 Basil Grows Well With

 Parsley is also known for its ability to deter pests, making it a great companion plant for many herbs that are susceptible to insect damage.
 When planting parsley, be sure to give it plenty of room to spread.
-This herb can quickly take over a garden bed if left unchecked, so it’s best to plant it in an area where it won’t crowd out other plants.
+It can quickly take over a garden bed if left unchecked, so it’s best to plant it in an area where it won’t crowd out other plants.

 Parsley Grows Well With